tauri-apps/wry/LINUX.md

 `RawWindowHandle::Wayland` handle.
 The backend locates the `GtkWindow` that owns the given `wl_surface` by iterating `gtk::Window::list_toplevels()` and comparing raw surface pointers via `gdk_wayland_surface_get_wl_surface`.
-This means **the parent window must be a GTK4 window** — a raw winit or foreign-toolkit surface will not be found and will return `Error::UnsupportedWindowHandle`.
+This means **the parent window must be a realized GTK4 window** — a raw winit or foreign-toolkit surface will not be found and will return `Error::WaylandWindowNotFound`.
+Common causes of this error: the `wl_surface` comes from a non-GTK toolkit, `gtk4::init()` was not called before creating the webview, or the GTK4 window was not yet realized/shown.

 **Child mode** (`new_as_child`): finds-or-creates a `GtkFixed` as the root window's child widget and places the WebView at `bounds.position`. `set_bounds()` uses `GtkFixed::move_`